Attendance and Policies

 Students who purchase a parking permit will not be issued a bus pass.
 Space is limited.
 Once all spaces have been purchased and assigned, no additional permits can be issued.

-- Flex Time is a tool students use to support and enrich their learning.
+- time students should use to support and enrich their learning.

-- Flex Time is a class period when students visit a chosen class to seek help with struggles or expand on interests.
+- period, three days a week, when students visit a chosen class to seek help with struggles or expand on interests.

 Busy schedules (sports, clubs, jobs, and other responsibilities) can make it difficult for many students to find time to meet with teachers.
-Flex Time provides a chance for all students to:
+Tutorial provides a chance for all students to:

 - Get extra help